 Step One: Document Preparation – You can save yourself a lot of time in-country if you do much of your document preparation before arriving.
 You can gather all of your documents and get them apostilled and/or authenticated as well as translated.
 If you have a lawyer on the ground in Panama, you can also set up your company, pay government and attorney’s fees, and send your $5,000 for your bank deposit to an escrow account.

 Step Three: The Bank – You will need to set up your bank account before you can continue with any of the next steps.
 Be prepared to interview at a couple of banks in case your account is denied by one.
-Once you find a bank that will accept Americans, you will interview with the banker, submit your documentation and sign all bank forms.
+Once you find a bank that will accept Americans, you will get interviewed by the banker, submit your documentation and sign all bank forms.

 You can also make your deposit at this time as well as obtain your bank reference letter.
 Technically speaking, you could withdraw the $5,000 as soon as you have a bank statement in hand showing proof that you made the deposit, but it may be safer to wait until your residence has been approved before withdrawing the funds.